2. Data Summaries & Descriptions

 Okay, you may ask, “Weather models can predict tomorrow’s weather to some degree, albeit not with complete accuracy, so is there truly such a thing as unpredictable weather events”?
 Weather events might not be truly random in the strictest sense, as weather patterns are influenced by various physical factors, such as temperature, air pressure, humidity, and interactions between different atmospheric layers.
 However, due to the immense complexity and chaotic nature of these factors, weather events can be challenging to predict with absolute certainty, especially over longer time scales.

-The Palmer penguin dataset in the palmerpenguins package is a modern alternative to the classic Iris dataset, often used for teaching data exploration, visualisation, and statistical modeling.
-The dataset was introduced by Dr. Kristen Gorman and the Palmer Station Long Term Ecological Research (LTER) program.
-It contains information collected from penguins living in the Palmer Archipelago, located in the Western Antarctic Peninsula, and focuses on three different penguin species: Adélie, Chinstrap, and Gentoo.
+The Palmer penguin dataset in the palmerpenguins package is a modern alternative to the classic Iris dataset, often used for teaching data exploration, visualisation, and statistical modelling.
+The dataset was introduced by Dr. Kristen Gorman, the Palmer Station Long Term Ecological Research (LTER) program.
+It contains information collected from penguins living in the Palmer Archipelago and located in the Western Antarctic Peninsula, and focuses on three different penguin species: Adélie, Chinstrap, and Gentoo.

 library(palmerpenguins)